 At some point during this cognitive assessment test, certain pictures start popping up again.
 In most cases, people pay more attention to the novel images than to the pictures they’ve seen before.
 The exception?
 People who are at risk of developing Alzheimer’s disease in the next three to six years tend to fixate equally on both images—new and old alike.

-The test assesses what researchers call recognition memory, which depends on the integrity of the brain’s hippocampal region.
 This simple eye-tracking test, developed by a digital health startup called Neurotrack, has the potential to change the way we detect and treat a disease that afflicts more than five million Americans.
 It assesses what researchers call recognition memory, which depends on the integrity of the brain’s hippocampal region—one of the first areas to falter in people with Alzheimer’s.

 Getting an Alzheimer’s diagnosis typically requires a huge battery of neurological and cognitive tests.
 The trouble is that most people don’t think to see a doctor until they or their loved ones suspect their memory is fading.
 By that time, neurons in their brain have died, causing irreversible brain damage.
 Yet clinical trials for experimental Alzheimer’s therapies have traditionally sought out participants with a diagnosis.
 Experts think many Alzheimer’s drug trials have failed because the tests were conducted on people with brain damage that was too advanced, costing pharmaceutical companies billions of dollars in the process.

-Experts think many Alzheimer’s drug trials have failed because the tests were conducted on people with brain damage that was too advanced.
 Earlier diagnosis could help studies enroll the right people—those who seem healthy but are actually on the verge of cognitive decline.
 In addition to Neurotrack’s eye-tracking test, promising options for earlier diagnosis include analyzing spinal fluids and performing positron emission tomography (PET) brain scans to detect a key red flag for Alzheimer’s—amyloid-beta protein in the brain, which can accumulate decades before cognition declines.
 Researchers hope that once they’re able to identify people at risk for the disease, companies may be able to develop new drugs that slow or stop its progress.

 Better drugs could also lead to “better quality of life for the patient, which would ultimately lower health care costs,” says Samir Kaul, the founding managing director of Khosla Ventures.
 Khosla is the lead investor for Neurotrack’s $6.5 million in new funding, announced Jan.
 27. If it passes muster in ongoing studies, Neurotrack’s online test could be a cheap, easy, non-invasive way to detect Alzheimer’s in advance of symptoms.

-Researchers hope that once we’re able to identify people at risk for the disease, companies can develop new drugs that slow or stop its progress.
 The Palo Alto, California-based company is inviting physicians to offer the eye-tracking test to their patients.
 It’s also developing a personalized lifestyle program for prospective patients.
 The program will be based on emerging research in Finland and elsewhere suggesting that diet, exercise, cognitive training, sleep and stress management could preserve brain health and help prevent Alzheimer’s.

 Neurologist Richard Isaacson uses Neurotrack’s Web-based tool, along with other tests, to evaluate cognition in patients at the Alzheimer’s Prevention Clinic at Weill Cornell Medicine in New York.
 So far, more than 300 people—most of them cognitively healthy with a family history of Alzheimer’s—have taken the digital eye-tracking test.
 “The holy grail of Alzheimer’s prevention is having a test that can diagnose a person before they’re symptomatic,” says Isaacson.